allegroai/clearml-docs/docs/clearml_sdk/model_sdk.md

 so the models are traceable to experiments.
 * `InputModel` - Use this class to load a model from ClearML's model store or to import a pre-trained model from an external resource to use as an experiment's initial starting point.
-* `Model`- This class is the basic interface to the ClearML model store.
-Use it to programmatically access and manage the model store.
+* `Model`- Use this class to programmatically access and manage the ClearML model store.

 ## Output Models